UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 > The final code can be found in [the inheritence folder](/code/Chapter1/essential-c-sharp-part1/inheritance/HelloWorld)

 ## Polymorphism and virtual methods
 Polymorphism is a big word which can result in new developers running for the hills in fear, when in fact it's realtively simple.
-Consider the example so far:
+They key is in the keyword `virtual`

+From the Microsoft documentation:

+> When a virtual method is invoked, the run-time type of the object is checked for an overriding member.
+The overriding member in the most derived class is called, which might be the original member, if no derived class has overridden the member. (from https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/virtual, accessed 18/07/2019)

+[ TO DO - CLEARER EXPLAIATION ]

+Now we return to our example code:

 First let's add a new type, that is `Motorbike`.